 This may be at home, or in a hospital, care home or hospice.
-You can use a document to help plan and write down your wishes for your care.
+There are different documents that can be used.

 A power of attorney is a legal document that lets you choose (appoint) someone to make decisions for you.
 It needs to be registered with the Office of the Public Guardian before it can be used.

 In England and Wales, there 2 types of lasting power of attorney (LPA).

 This includes things like paying bills or selling your home.
 It can be used when you are still able to make your own decisions.
 Or you can set it up to start once you become unable to make decisions for yourself.

 This includes things like giving consent for treatment, care, medication and where you will live or be cared for.
 This LPA can only be used if you become unable to make decisions for yourself.

 In Scotland, there are 3 types of power of attorney.

 Continuing power of attorney is for financial and legal decisions, including paying bills and selling your home.

 Welfare power of attorney is for health and care decisions, including treatment, care, medication and where you live or are cared for.